-You are going to be surprised how easy it is to make this!
+You are going to be surprised how easy it is to make the final product!

 Add the aloe vera gel and alcohol to a bowl.

 Stir the two ingredients to combine until there is a smooth consistency.

 You are done with the mixing process!
 Add the finished hand sanitizer recipe to the type of container that best suits your needs.

 - This recipe will have a more liquid consistency than the hand sanitizer you can buy in stores due to the higher alcohol content.